 On the other hand, the value of the limiting resistor should not be too low.
 This is to prevent the infrared LED from breaking down.
 Like regular LEDs, the infrared LED has a maximum forward current that should not be overshot.
 This makes choosing the right current limiting resistor a crucial step in ensuring a reliable optocoupler operation.

 3. Choosing The Wrong Optocoupler

 As general as it may seem, not all optocouplers are built the same.
 For example, the opto-triac is used for controlling an AC load and opto-Darlington is ideal for situations where only a small amount of input current is generated.
 Another consideration is the Collector-Emitter breakdown output voltage, which can vary for different models of optocouplers.

-But if you’re just using optocouplers for normal input isolation, models like PC817 will do the trick.
-You’ll also spend less time in creating footprints since the generic optocoupler components in the of your PCB design software will do the trick.
+But if you’re just using optocouplers for normal input isolator, models like PC817 will do the trick.
+You’ll also spend less time in creating footprints since the generic optocoupler electronic component in your PCB design software will do the trick.

 Have a question about optocouplers?
-Contact an expert at Altium.
+Contact an expert at Altium Designer.